What is a Lease?

 Leases differ broadly, but there are some that are common in the property sector.
 The structure of a lease is influenced by lessor’s preference, as well as the current trends in the market.
 Some leases place the burden on a tenant while others put the entire load over to the property owner.
 That’s not all; there are many different types in between.
 Here are the most common forms of tenancy agreements.

 1. Absolute Net Lease

-In an absolute net lease, the tenant takes care of the entire burden, including insurance, taxes, roof, and maintenance.
+In an absolute net lease, the tenant takes care of the entire burden, including insurance, taxes, and maintenance.
 The absolute type is common in single-tenant systems, where the property owner builds housing units to suit the needs of a tenant.
 The proprietor turns over the finished unit to the tenant for a specified duration.

 The tenants, in such a case, usually include large businesses that understand the terms of the contract and are ready to shoulder the outlays.
 However, because most of the burden is on the tenant, property owners usually accept lower monthly rates.

 The triple net lease comes with three expense categories associated with it: insurance, maintenance, and real property taxes.
 Such expenses are also known as pass-through or operating expenses because the property owner passed them all to the tenant in the form of rent excesses.
 In some cases, the excesses are referred to as taxes, insurance, and common area (TICAM).

 Often referred to as NNN, triple net agreements are the norm in single-tenant, as well as multi-tenant, rental units.
 Under a single-tenant lease, the tenant exerts control over landscaping and exterior maintenance.
 In short, the tenant decides what the property looks like as long as the tenancy is in effect.